Dear Friends of Anderson's La Costa Nursery,

 by Steven, plus monthly

-We look forward to seeing you, at a distance, very soon.
+We look forward to seeing you, at a short distance, very soon.

 Marc, Mariah and the Team